 Method 2- Remove ODBC 1.x Driver Manager

-Another way to fix this issue it is advised to remove the ODBC 1.x Driver Manager (Odbc.dll) and replace it with ODBC 2.x Driver Manager (Odbc.dll) in the primary path.
+Another way to fix this issue is to remove the ODBC 1.x Driver Manager (Odbc.dll) and replace it with ODBC 2.x Driver Manager (Odbc.dll) in the primary path.

 Method 3- Verify the Database Connection